 Abuse can happen to anyone regardless of economic status, gender, ethnicity, faith, sexuality or age.
 Although we recognise that that the issues in this plan have a disproportionate effect on women (97 per cent of victims of abuse in Tower Hamlets are women), we also recognise that boys and men are victims of violence too.

 What is our plan for tackling VAWG in Tower Hamlets?

 Tower Hamlets have had a VAWG Action Plan since January 2013.
-The plan encompasses the borough’s commitment to addressing all gender-specific abuse.
+The plan covers the borough's commitment to addressing all gender-specific abuse.
 In 2019 we have refreshed our VAWG Strategy, which runs until 2024.
 We ran a public consultation with residents and professionals working in the borough to help inform this strategy.

 Tackling violence against women and girls is already recognised as a priority area internationally, nationally and regionally.
 The United Nations Declaration on the Elimination of Violence against Women was adopted by the General Assembly in 1993.
 In 2010, the Mayor of London published ‘The Way Forward’, a London-wide plan to end all forms of violence against women in the capital.
 The Mayor has also published an updated VAWG Plan from 2013-2017, which seeks to make London a global pioneer in tackling all forms of VAWG.
 The coalition government has published its ‘Call to end violence against women and girls’ (2011), which outlines the clear responsibility of local authorities to co-ordinate their response to VAWG issues within their local areas and their action plans are updated annually.

 Locally, there are already many reasons why it is important for us to develop a strong approach to these issues, including:

 - a strong, local approach